Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Introduction

 \cite{cdan} ascribes the failure of the naive concatenation conditioning to the independence between the concatenated features and predictions.
-Instead, we argue that the failure lies in the ineffective conditioning resulting from the weak support of the conditioning.
-As shown in Fig. \ref{fig:intro_norm}(b), for the naive concatenation conditioning, the Euclidean norm of the feature is tens of times larger than that of the concatenated prediction for a specific UDA task Ar$\to$Cl on \emph{Office-Home}~\cite{venkateswara2017Deep}.
-The resulting effect is that the contribution of concatenated predictions to the domain confusion objective is heavily ignored.
-Thus the discriminator may be dominantly optimized with the confusion loss between marginal features of two domains, making the conditional domain adversarial training ineffective.
-Therefore, we propose to reinforce the support of the conditioning by enlarging the norm of concatenated predictions, which is implemented by introducing a norm control factor $k$.
-We demonstrate in Fig. \ref{fig:intro_norm}(a) that for the concatenation conditioning, the norm of concatenated predictions plays an important role, and simply enlarging the norm of predictions is potential to outperform the more informative multi-linear conditioning~\cite{cdan}.
-Since the domain alignment is directly conditioned on discriminative predictions, we term the effective concatenation conditioning method as Semantic Domain Adversarial Networks~(SDAN).
+Instead, we argue that the failure is because the weak conditioning strength renders conditional domain alignment ineffective.
+We observe that the Euclidean norm of the feature is usually tens of times that of the concatenated output prediction.
+The effect is that the contribution of concatenated predictions to the domain confusion objective is heavily ignored.
+Thus the discriminator would be dominantly optimized with the domain confusion loss between marginal features of two domains, making the conditional domain adversarial training ineffective.
+As expected, we observe obvious performance improvement over the naive concatenation conditioning by enlarging the norm of concatenated output predictions.
+Though effective, there is no guarantee to find a suitable range for the norm of conditioned output.
+Instead of directly tuning the norm of output, we first normalize the output predictions to have the same norm of features.
+We then tune the norm of the normalized output with a norm control factor if necessary.
+This method is called Normalized OutpUt coNditioner~(NOUN).